Rajendra-banna/WordPress-Editor-iOS/README.md

-🚨 Deprecation Notice: 🚨 As of December 2017 this project has been deprecated and will no longer be updated.
+🚨 Deprecation Notice: 🚨 As of December 2017 this project has been deprecated and is no longer be updated.
 The code is here for historical purposes only.

 <p align="center">
 <img width=200px height=200px src="https://github.com/wordpress-mobile/AztecEditor-iOS/blob/develop/RepoAssets/aztec.png" alt="Aztec's Logo'"/>
 </p>

-We encourage you to try [Aztec](https://github.com/wordpress-mobile/AztecEditor-iOS), our new, open-source fully native HTML editor.
+We want you to try [Aztec](https://github.com/wordpress-mobile/AztecEditor-iOS), our new, open-source fully native HTML editor.

-If you find Aztec is missing some functionality you were relying on from this editor, please file an issue [in the Aztec repo](https://github.com/wordpress-mobile/AztecEditor-iOS/issues).
+If you find, Aztec is missing some functionality you were relying on from this editor, please file an issue on [in the Aztec repo](https://github.com/wordpress-mobile/AztecEditor-iOS/issues).

 ____